-With the help of local community partners and the city of Portland, the Portland Timbers, T2 and Portland Thorns FC will present their fourth-annual Stand Together Week from June 8-14.
+With the help of local community partners and the city of Portland, the Portland Timbers, T2 and Portland Thorns FC will present their fifth annual Stand Together Week from June 6-12.
 The comprehensive, week-long community initiative supports dozens of nonprofit projects and volunteer opportunities across the city.

-On June 3, the city of Portland officially will proclaim June 8-14 as Portland Timbers Stand Together Week, while the state of Oregon also will issue an official proclamation on a date to be determined.
+The State of Oregon and City of Portland will officially proclaim June 6-12 as Portland Timbers Stand Together Week on a date to be determined.

-Stand Together Week, with the help of Hands On Greater Portland, will consist of upwards of 35 volunteer projects, benefitting more than 30 organizations focused on youth and the environment across the Portland metro area.
-Fans are invited to volunteer and team up with mascot Timber Joey, select Timbers, T2 and Thorns FC players and club staff on the various projects.
+With the help of Hands On Greater Portland, and Presenting Partners adidas, Alaska Airlines, Coca-Cola, Daimler Trucks North America, Enterprise Rent-A-Car, KPTV FOX 12, Providence Health Plan, Simple, and University of Portland, more than 30 volunteer projects benefitting organizations focused on youth and the environment will be offered across the Portland metro area.
+Fans are invited to volunteer and team up with mascot Timber Joey, select Timbers, T2 and Thorns FC players and club staff to better our community.

-Since 2012, Stand Together Week participants donated 7,012 hours of service at more than 100 events benefitting youth and the environment in the greater-Portland area.
-Nonprofits served include PlayWorks!, Growing Gardens, AC Portland and the Community Cycling Center, among many others.
+Since 2012, Stand Together Week participants donated 12,631 hours of service at more than 163 events benefitting youth and the environment in the greater-Portland area.
+Nonprofits served include Playworks, Growing Gardens, Active Children Portland and the Community Cycling Center, among many others.

 Season ticket holders who sign-up for Stand Together Week can send in a photo of them volunteering at their event to email@example.com for 100 rewards points.
 In addition, any ticket holders that tweet the picture to the @rosecityrewards twitter account with the #STWeek hashtag will receive an additional 25 points.